 The museum’s collection includes the largest repository of Colorado art, comprised of 5,311 works; the International Decorative Art Collection, which includes over 15,000 objects and is considered one of the most important design collections displayed in any North American museum; and the Vance Kirkland Collection, which encompasses approximately 550 paintings and 600 drawings and prints.

 The central volume of the new museum is clad in a warm yellow terra cotta, reminiscent of classic Art Deco buildings; glazed panels are accented with a pattern of alternating baguettes of colored glass, creating a tapestry-like aesthetic that offsets the warm, natural brick of the Vance Kirkland Studio building.

-A central element of the new museum, the existing Vance Kirkland Studio building, constructed in 1911, will move to this site.
-The building will be oriented in the same direction in its new location with banks of windows facing north to capture the natural daylight.
+A central element of the new museum, the existing Vance Kirkland Studio building, constructed in 1911, has been relocated to the new site.
+The building is oriented in the same direction in its new location with banks of windows facing north to capture the natural daylight.

-Construction will begin in the fall of 2015 with an anticipated completion date of Fall 2017.
+Construction will begin in the fall of 2015 with an anticipated completion date of early 2018.